-Our use of the proceeds from this offering to purchase common membership units and to redeem preferred membership units in NCM LLC will preclude use of those proceeds for other corporate purposes
+Our use of the proceeds from this offering to purchase membership units in NCM LLC will preclude use of those proceeds for other corporate purposes

 We intend to use the net proceeds from this offering to purchase newly issued common membership units of NCM LLC, at a price per unit equal to the public offering price per share, less underwriting discounts and commissions and offering expenses.
 Our founding members will receive \$686.3 million for their agreeing to modify our payment obligations under our exhibitor services agreements.
-NCM LLC will pay a portion of the proceeds it receives from us to our founding members in payment of this obligation.
+NCM LLC will pay all of the proceeds it receives from us to our founding members in payment of a portion of this obligation.
 The proceeds from this offering will not be available to NCM LLC or us for other corporate purposes, such as expanding our business, which could negatively impact the value of your investment in our common stock.
 In addition, NCM LLC will enter into a new \$805.0 million senior secured credit facility that will substantially limit its future borrowing capacity.
-The net proceeds of the \$725.0 million term loan that is part of this new credit facility, together with \$59.8 million of proceeds from this offering, will be used to redeem all the preferred membership units in NCM LLC from our founding members.
+The proceeds of the \$725.0 million term loan that is part of this new credit facility will be used to redeem all the preferred membership units in NCM LLC from our founding members, to pay any shortfall in the amounts owed to our founding members do pay transaction expenses.
 The revolving facility that is part of the new facility will be drawn upon to repay amounts outstanding under NCM LLC's existing revolving credit facility (which were \$10.0 million as of September 28, 2006) and any remaining amounts owed to the founding members under the existing exhibitor services agreements that, due to timing differences, may not be funded by receivables.
 As a result, we or NCM LLC may not be able to sell securities or borrow money on acceptable terms, and we and NCM LLC may be unable to expand our business and operations as anticipated.
 If we are unable to do so, our financial results and the market for our common stock could be adversely affected.